Yonkers (song): Commercial performance

 In the United States, the single peaked at number 2 on the Bubbling Under Hot 100 chart.
-It would also charted at number 9 on the Heatseekers Songs chart and number 27 on the R&B/Hip-Hop Digital Songs chart.
+It would also chart at number 9 on the Heatseekers Songs chart and number 27 on the R&B/Hip-Hop Digital Songs chart.
 It would later be certified Platinum by the Recording Industry Association of America (RIAA) for equivalent sales of 1,000,000 units in the United States.
 In the United Kingdom, the single charted at number 15 on the Indie Breakers chart and was certified Silver by the British Phonographic Industry (BPI) for equivalent sales of 200,000 units in the country.
 In Canada, although the single did not chart, it was certified Platinum by Music Canada (MC) for equivalent sales of 80,000 units in the country.